Calendar

 5-day conference including the New Housing Researchers Conference on 30 June, plenaries, workshops and fieldtrips.

-More information and registration options later this year.
+More information and registration options here.

 6-11 July 2025, Rabat (Morocco)